How to fix your WordPress website’s 500 internal server error?

 What's a WordPress 500 Internal Server Error?

-An internal server error is a generic mistake found on your website by you or your site visitors.
+What is 500 internal server error?
+An internal server error wordpress is a generic mistake found on your website by you or your site visitors.
 It lets you know there is a mistake on the server level.

 In other words, it shows that your server is unable to show your web page as it should do to site visitors.
 It also has the ability to wreak havoc on your WordPress administration region, similar to the dreaded white death screen.
 Due to the different web servers, operating systems, and browsers, an internal server error can show visitors on your website in a number of ways.